madacol/blog/Perfectly centering pixels is tricky.md

 ---
+title: Perfectly centering pixels is tricky
 tags: knowledge, frontend, english
+date: 2020-08-04
 ---

-# Perfectly centering pixels is tricky

 To perfectly center a container (like a `<div>`) inside another container, both containers' sizes must have the same parity, in other words, both sizes must be either even or odd, in the direction of centering.